Rocco-Gossmann/go_sqliteutils/README.md

 # Database Interaction

-For any more complex Database Interaction, than what the Key=>Value Store offers, There must always be a Transaction present.
+For any more complex Database Interaction, than what the Key=>Value Store offers, There must always be a Transaction opened.
 The Transaction then provides access to the `mysql.Tx`s - Methods.

 ```go